spaghetti-coder/linux-helper/README.md

   * Compile each file under SRC_DIR to same path of DEST_DIR
   * Replace '# .LH_SOURCE:path/to/lib.sh' comment lines with content of the pointed libs, while path to the lib is relative to SRC_DIR directory
   * Everything after '# .LH_NOSOURCE' comment in the sourced files is ignored for sourcing
-  * Sourced code is embraced with comment
+  * Sourced code is wrapped with comment.
+To avoid wrapping use comment '# .LH_SOURCE_NW:path/to/lib.sh' or '# .LH_SOURCE_NOW_WRAP:path/to/lib.sh'
   * Shebang from the sourced files are removed in the resulting file

   USAGE: